cristinamonzer/website2/content/authors/admin/_index.md

 ## About Me

 I am a Political Communication researcher that employs Computational methods to address questions related to value-based and symbolic politics.
-I am currently working on several
+I am currently working on